tojikoumori/GS1-eng-to-PSP/README.md

 # PSP XMB Entry guide ;

-the final result will look like a regular game sitting on your xmb, but you will actually be launching the game from the FrogGBA emulator directly (no emulator menu appearing - just the game immediately! this is possible with a config.)
+_the final result will look like a regular game sitting on your xmb, but you will actually be launching the game from the FrogGBA emulator directly (no emulator menu appearing - just the game immediately! this is possible with a config.)_

 1. Download [FrogGBA](https://github.com/tzubertowski/FrogGBA) , [PBP Unpacker](https://github.com/PSP-Archive/pbp-unpacker) and the pre-made ICON0 and PIC1 released (or make you can make your own!)

-**Inside PBP Unpacker**
+**Inside PBP Unpacker:**

 2. File > Open, choose the FrogGBA EBOOT, Extract it somewhere accessible.